 It would be many months before she understood what the dream was trying to tell her.

 Martha had said, “If you think my journal can help other people to go through this experience, then, yes, make use of it.”

 My Eye Fell In the Soup is not a prescription for how anyone else might live the experience well, but if it can help others to make decisions that are appropriate for them, then it will have succeeded.

 These pages also offer one man’s experience of living with a woman who went through the cancer experience.
 It draws from both of our journals as well as from new composition which you will recognize as coming from the voice of the narrator who is trying his best to explain the context of the story as you go from one entry to another.

 Perhaps this book will also help other men—and women—who accompany their loved one on a cancer journey.
 It is not easy to be with someone in this way, but then any commitment to love to the end—for better or for worse—never is.

 Whether you are on a cancer journey or you are accompanying another person, I wish you first the gift of strength and courage and, if necessary, the gift of acceptance.

 May we all eventually also know peace.

-If you are reading this excerpt before the publication date and would be willing to serve as an advance reviewer, please be in touch.
-Here’s a link to what an advance reviewer is asked to do.
-It’s easy and you get to help launch a dynamite book into the world.
+If you are ready to serve as a reviewer, please be in touch.
+Here’s a link to what a reviewer is asked to do.
+It’s easy and you get to help promote a dynamite book into the world.
 Now that’s something to be proud of!
-Contact The memoir Network office at info@thememoirnetwowrk to get started on being an advance reviewer.
+Contact The Memoir Network office at info@thememoirnetwowrk to get started on being an advance reviewer.